-Invasive Species Identification, Removal
+Invasive Species Identification, Removal with Lisa Huff

-SATURDAY | SEPT 28
+SATURDAY | SEPT 24

-Meet 10 AM EDT Rugby Visitor Centre
+Meet 10 AM EDT at historic Uffington House on Rugby Pkwy.

 Throughout the year, the Friends of the Rugby State Natural Area work tirelessly to support, maintain and manage the land’s wildlife and flora.
 This is a tough job requiring the removal of detrimental invasive species that try to choke out the area’s indigenous inhabitants.